codesalot/alexa-insults/README.md

 # alexa-insults
-Chooses an insult provided by Alexa for you.
+Just a tiny little project I made that chooses an insult provided by Alexa for you.